FEATURE AVAILABILITY: LogicMonitor Enterprise

 As discussed in the following sections, there are several unique tools available on an anomaly detection graph that you can use to derive additional context from the data presented.

 When enabled, the Expected Range option shades the area of the graph in which datapoint values are expected to fall.
-The expected range is based on the three days of historical data immediately preceding the start of the graph’s time range; this historical data is fed into the anomaly detection algorithm to generate a forecast that is then projected onto the current time range.
+The expected range is based on the nine days of historical data immediately preceding the start of the graph’s time range; this historical data is fed into the anomaly detection algorithm to generate a forecast that is then projected onto the current time range.

-When enabled, an offset adds a historical signal to the graph to support quick comparison with the current signal.
+When enabled, an offset adds a historical signal to the graph to support a quick comparison with the current signal.
 LogicMonitor offers three offsets, allowing you to display signals that shift back in time by 24 hours, one week, or 30 days.
 For example, if you are analyzing a point in the graph that occurred on Wednesday at 3:09 p.m., the one-week offset point would represent 3:09 p.m. on Wednesday of the previous week.

 Show Alert Threshold